 Matariki and school curriculum activities

-There is a range of activities that can be explored with students and their families.
-Useful worksheets for helping students to analyse and make sense of photographs, posters, cartoons, maps, video, sound recordings, artifacts/objects and written documents
+- National Archives (US) also has useful worksheets that can be adapted for helping students to analyse and make sense of photographs, posters, cartoons, maps, video, sound recordings, artifacts/objects and written documents